Maple Braised Butternut Squash (VIDEO)

-A simple, sweet and easy Maple Braised Butternut Squash recipe that will cozy up just about any meal.
+A simple, sweet and easy Maple Braised Butternut Squash recipe is a side dish that will cozy up just about any meal.
+Butternut squash is braised with turkey broth, butter, and maple syrup and seasoned with fresh thyme for the ultimate fall side dish.

 Last weekend was Heather’s birthday.
 When we brought her home 26 years ago we had no clue what we were doing and we were so afraid we would mess up.
 But here we are now, with a beautiful, confident, strong, independent, caring, talented, funny and loving young woman…..I think we did a damn good job!